MicrosoftDocs/sccm-docs-powershell-ref/sccm-ps/ConfigurationManager/Get-CMSoftwareUpdate.md

 ```

 ### -IsLatest

-Indicates whether the software update is the latest version.
+Set this parameter to `$true` to filter results for the latest version of the software update.

 ```yaml
 Type: Boolean